Chris McCormick Research Archive

 What’s bfloat16?

 “Brain Floating Point” or “bfloat16”, (named because it was developed at Google Brain) is a data type with advantages for neural network training over float16.
-It has to implemented in hardware, and is supported by the newer GPUs (A100 and L4) but not the older GPUs (V100 and T4).
+It has to be implemented in hardware, and is supported by all the GPUs on Colab except the T4.
+(The A100, L4, H100, and G4 all support it.)

 Compared to float16 it’s able to represent much tinier numbers (all the way down to about $1.2 \times 10^{−38}$) and much bigger numbers (all the way up to about \( 3.4 \times 10^{38} \)).